jd-anderson/multitask_bisim/README.md

 This repository includes the Python codes to implement the experimental results of the following paper:

 1) C. Stamouli, L. F. Toso, A. Tsiamis, G. J. Pappas, J. Anderson (2025).
-[Policy Gradient Bounds in Multitask Linear Quadratic Control]()
+[Policy Gradient Bounds in Multitask LQR]()

 ## Instructions